 VBA Code Breakdown

-- Secondly, Save and close the Module.
+- Save and close the Module.

-- Then, select “Send_Email_Date_Condition” and press Run.
+- Select “Send_Email_Date_Condition” and press Run.

-- Then we’ll see the email dialog box.
-We can press Send to achieve our goal.
+- Press Send to achieve our goal.

 Things to Remember